prakashvs613/RankAggSIgFUR/README.md

 ## Development status

-This package is submitted to CRAN.
+This package is live on CRAN.
 The programs are in stable development phase.
 Any major changes for complete rankings is unlikely at this time.
 New additions to include tied or incomplete rankings may be added over time.

 ## Installation